design-first/system-designer/README.md

 Once server started, go to [http://localhost:9001/](http://localhost:9001/).
 All the modifications to the source code of System Designer will rebuild the solution and refresh the page.

-#### Cordova
+#### Mobile devices

-To start System Designer in development mode for Cordova:
+To start System Designer in development mode for mobile devices:

 ```sh
 npm run dev-cordova